kindredgroup/hc-vault-solace/README.md

-# Hashicorp Vault Solace plugin
+# Hashicorp Vault Solace PubSub+ plugin

 This is custom secrets engine for Vault which generates dynamic credentials for [Solace PubSub+](https://solace.com/).